KodlabPenn/kodlab_mjbots_sdk/README.md

 3. Integration with LCM (https://lcm-proj.github.io/) for remote logging and remote input to the robot
 4. The `MjbotsControlLoop` object which handles the structure of the control loop for the easy creation of new controllers
-5. The `MjbotsRobotInterface` which provides a convenient interface for communicating with any number of moteus motor controllers
+5. The `MjbotsHardwareInterface` which provides a convenient interface for communicating with any number of moteus motor controllers

 Note: This library only supports torque commands.
 If you wish to use